RahafRafdan/24-7-Pharmacist/README.md

  pip install -r requirements.txt
 ```

-If you run into a problem in this step related to hnswlib you will need to download https://visualstudio.microsoft.com/visual-cpp-build-tools/
+If you run into a problem in this step related to hnswlib you will need to download [visual studio](https://visualstudio.microsoft.com/visual-cpp-build-tools/)

 then navigate to "Individual components", and find these two